You may have heard that a LinkedIn Company Page is not the most effective way to generate leads or business on LinkedIn.

 When writing your description, shar information about your company, your products and services, but also include information about who your ideal clients are and the problems you solve for them.
 This is similar to when you write your Current Experience for your personal profile.
 Ensure that your description speaks to your ideal clients.

 First, begin with a paragraph or two that highlights your company and anything that positions its credibility in your industry.
 Share the most compelling information about your company here.
 You can also provide information that highlights the benefits clients receive in working with your company.

 You can also list the key products or services you provide.
 Be sure to also include a call to action at the bottom of your description.
 Tell people what you want them to do next.

 To add a new administrator, type the name of the person in the field provided.
 Their name and image will pop up.
-Click on this and then click Publish at the top of the page.
+Click on this and then click Save changes in the bottom right corner.
 You must be connected to the person, in order to add them.

-To remove an admin, simply click the X beside their name and click Publish.
+To remove an admin, simply click the Remove admin beside their name and click Save changes.

 After your LinkedIn Company Page is complete, begin by sharing it with your employees.

 As your employees can be your best brand advocates, encourage them to add their current position at your company to their profile.
 This will automatically make them followers of your page and feature your LinkedIn Company Page right on their profile, helping to drive more traffic to it.

 If you (or your employees) do not have a clickable link to your company page, start by going to your profile and scroll down to the Experience section.

 Edit your current experience by removing the current company name that is there.
 In the Company field, begin by typing in your company’s name again.
 Now a name should pop up with your logo and info.
 Click on this.
 Edit anything else you would like to your current experience information and click save.